FeLowe/NEW-puzzle/README.md

 Application can be used under MIT licenses.

-Copyright (c) 2016 Fernnada Lowe at Epicodus.
+Copyright (c) 2016 Fernanda Lowe at Epicodus.